kappter/PrintVis/README.markdown

   - **Copy (C)**: Body text (e.g., sample paragraph).
   - **Photo (P)**: Placeholder image (planned: uploadable).
   - **Caption (Cp)**: Small text below photos.
-  - **Shape (S)**: Rectangle placeholder, resizable as a module backdrop (planned: customizable shapes/colors).
+  - **Shape (S)**: Rectangle placeholder, resizable as a module backdrop, with customizable earthy colors (Slate, Olive, Sand, Rust, Forest) via a dropdown.
-  - **Dominant Photo (DP)**: Large photo (300px x 200px) that crosses the gutter, spanning two modules (e.g., 2+4 or 1+3).
+  - **Dominant Photo (DP)**: Large photo (default 300px x 200px) that crosses the gutter, spanning two modules (e.g., 2+4 or 1+3), draggable and resizable.
-- **Element Tiling**: Elements are added to the selected quadrant, tiled left to right, top to bottom in a grid (150px x 100px boxes, except dominant photo: 300px x 200px), constrained to the quadrant’s boundaries.
+- **Element Tiling**: Elements are added to the selected quadrant, tiled left to right, top to bottom in a grid (150px x 100px boxes, except dominant photo: customizable size), constrained to the quadrant’s boundaries.
-- **Drag-and-Drop Restructuring**: Click and drag elements within a quadrant (or across gutter for dominant photo) to new grid positions, snapping to the 150px x 100px grid, with yellow outline feedback during drag.
+- **Drag-and-Drop Restructuring**: Click and drag elements within a quadrant (or across gutter for dominant photo; yellow outline appears) to new grid positions, snapping to the 150px x 100px grid.
+- **Resizable Elements**:
-- **Resizable Shape Backdrops**: Shapes can be resized by dragging a bottom-right handle, filling module backgrounds (min: 150px x 100px, max: quadrant size), rendered behind other elements.
+  - **Shapes**: Resize by dragging a bottom-right handle (min: 150px x 100px, max: quadrant size), rendered behind other elements.
+  - **Dominant Photo**: Resize by dragging a bottom-right handle (min: 150px x 100px, max: spanned modules’ size), centered across gutter.
+- **Shape Color Selector**: Choose earthy colors (Slate, Olive, Sand, Rust, Forest) from a toolbar dropdown to apply to new or selected shapes.
 - **Randomize Spread**: Sidebar button generates a well-designed spread with 2–4 elements per quadrant (title, copy, photo, caption, shape), ensuring at least one title and photo, balanced across modules.
 - **Four Modules**: Each quadrant supports multiple elements, with placeholders if empty.
 - **Title Element**: A prominent title placeholder on the spread (planned: editable).
 - **Page Number and Label**: Fixed in the lower-left corner (e.g., “Page 1 - Senior Events”).
-- **PDF Export**: Export the spread as a 17" x 11" landscape PDF via a LaTeX file, including all canvas content (pages, crosshairs, elements, text).
+- **PDF Export**: Export the spread as a 17" x 11" landscape PDF via a LaTeX file, including all canvas content (pages, crosshairs, elements, colors, text).
 - **Sidebar Tools**: Buttons for adding text, uploading photos, adding shapes, editing titles, exporting designs, randomizing spread, and exporting PDF.
 - **Responsive Design**: Mobile-friendly interface with a collapsible sidebar and adaptive toolbar for classroom use.
 - **Earthy Aesthetic**: Clean, modern look with greens, browns, and blues, inspired by natural tones.

 *Note*: PrintVis is a prototype.
-Features like text editing, photo uploads, shape customization, and direct PDF rendering are planned for future updates.
+Features like text editing, photo uploads, and direct PDF rendering are planned for future updates.
 Console warnings about React DevTools, Tailwind CSS CDN, and Babel are expected in development and do not affect functionality, making the app suitable for classroom use on GitHub Pages.

 ## Usage
 1. Open PrintVis in a browser (e.g., visit `https://kappter.github.io/PrintVis/` or run locally; see Installation).